mbullington/goodpkg/README.md

 > `goodpkg` is **alpha** quality and should be treated as such!
 There's currently no unit tests to ensure sandbox functionality.
 >
-> Although it's probably still better than nothing.
+> Although it's probably still better than nothing and I've tried manually testing each rule.

 ## What is this